SalesforceLabs/Quicker-Quotes/README.md

 QQ_CreateQuotePDF: Custom Apex Action to generate the PDF quote

 QQ_NavigateToRecord: Flow Action Component to redirect the user to the newly created Quote at the end of the flow.

+## Packages

+* Main Package (Quicker Quotes) in force-app folder designed to be installed as a managed AppExchange package.
+Like all managed packages, you can't edit any of the elements in it.
+So if it's not perfect, you either need to install the Unlocked package in it's entirety, or install an Unlocked Extension package over the top.
+* Extension Package (Quicker Quotes Extensions) in quicker-quotes-ext folder designed as an unlocked package for installation in addition to the managed AppExchange package.
+Provides modifiable versions of the main flows, actions, Lightning Page and Custom Tab.
+* PE Extension Package (Quicker Quotes PE Extensions) in quicker-quotes-pe-ext folder, designed as an unlocked package for installation in PE orgs.
+Provides modifiable versions of the New Quotes flow, actions, Lightning Page and Custom Tab, with incompatible PDF functionality removed.
+*